I grew up in the town of Shenandoah, VA. Sort of.

 I am on free school lunch.
 I go to Governor’s School on a scholarship and find out that poor families like mine often cannot afford to eat nutritiously (we couldn’t).
 I remember talking my friend into shoplifting fruit and vegetables with me so I could just try a mango.
 It seems so crazy to think of now.

 The absent man that contributed to my existence?
 Could not be bothered to pay child support, skipped around jobs and missing court dates in order to not pay his due.
 He still owes my mom money and has not paid in full.
 He even had the audacity to reach out and threaten her a few years ago if she kept pursuing the money owed because he himself is now disabled.
-We grew up impoverished in part of this missing support.
+We grew up impoverished in part because of this missing support.

 I was held to a very high standard academically because I could not afford to go to college without scholarships.
 I got some scholarships but in the end, I am $50,000+ in debt for university.
 I was kicked off my mom’s insurance plan at 19 because it was through disability.
 This meant that I could not afford my ADHD medicine for my entire college career until ACA was enacted.